MetalBlockchain/metal-docs/docs/nodes/maintain/node-backup-and-restore.md

 ### Backup

-To back up your node, we need to store `staker.crt` and `staker.key` files somewhere safe and private, preferably to a different computer, to your private storage in the cloud, a USB stick or similar.
+To back up your node, we need to store `staker.crt`, `staker.key` and `signer.key`files somewhere safe and private, preferably to a different computer, to your private storage in the cloud, a USB stick or similar.
 Storing them to a couple of different, secure locations increases the safety.

 :::caution
 If someone gets a hold of your staker files, they still cannot get to your funds, as they are controlled by the wallet private keys, not by the node.
 But, they could re-create your node somewhere else, and depending on the circumstances make you lose the staking rewards.
 So make sure your staker files are secure.